8,139

 exposes the remains of the torn away and collapsing decks descending to the sand

-where a debris pile of torn metal is found.
+where a debris pile of torn metal and various fittings is found.

 Come